StrangL/PthParserCMC/README.md

 # PthParserCMC

-Implementation of a parser for projects with coinmarketcap for the corresponding tags.
+Implementation of a parser for projects on coinmarketcap for the corresponding tags.